GleefullyChill/Jungle_On_Rails/README.md

 # Jungle

 A mini e-commerce application built with Rails 4.2.
+Designed to show capabilities with Ruby on Rails even with an older version.
+If I were to inherit an older code base, I know the basics of how to prepare my computer for it and have the ability to work with the older syntax.

 ## Final Product